nattrigo/nattrigo.github.io/content/authors/admin/_index.md

 ## About Me

-I am third-year Ph.D.
-Candidate in Economics at EPGE Brazilian School of Economics and Finance.
+I am third-year PhD Candidate in Economics at EPGE Brazilian School of Economics and Finance.